 Travelex Insurance Services

-We have covered Travelex Insurance before in a review and found it to be a quality option for many kinds of trips.
-Besides our positive review, you can find plenty more on the internet- a pleasant discovery when seeing what others have to say about a trip that went wrong!
+We have covered Travelex Insurance before in a review and found it a quality option for many kinds of trips.
+Besides our positive review, you can find plenty more on the internet- a pleasant discovery when seeing what others say about a trip that went wrong!

-For an upgrade cost, you can add a CFAR option to their Travel Select plan to be able to recover 50% of your non-refundable purchases.
+For an upgrade cost, you can add a CFAR option to their Travel Select plan to recover 50% of your non-refundable purchases.
 As usual, the insurance must have been purchased within 14 days of booking the trip and can’t be used less than 48 hours before departure.